-So, please make sure your estate planning documents are in order, and take time to write a letter of instruction as well as some loving letters.
-Because our time here on earth is too short, and you don't want to leave without having said something to the people you care about.
+So please make sure your estate planning documents are in order, and take time to write a letter of instruction as well as some loving letters.
+Because our time here on earth is too short, and you don't want to leave without having said something!